 The 10-step-series is designed to completely realign your posture and leave your structure at a balanced place.
 It is one giant session broken down into ten smaller individual sessions that contain specific steps and goals.
 Every session contains neck and back work as part of the integration.
 In my practice, most people mix in movement integration sessions and participate in re-patterning lessons to uplevel their understanding of the changes and integrate the new alignment we find in a structural session of the 10-series.

-Session 1, 2, and 3 focus on the opening of the outer layers:
+Sessions 1, 2, and 3 focus on the opening of the outer layers:

 Session 1 focuses on the three-dimensional expansion of the relationship between the ribs and shoulders, pelvis, spine, and head to loosen the "too tight of a wetsuit" that restricts breathing and holds the pelvis fixed in an orientation that is too close to the ribs.
-Clients will get a good sense of the touch, what length and space in the fascia feel like, how long it lasts, and what it's like working together and have improved breath.
+Clients will get a good sense of the touch, what length and space in the fascia feel like, how long it lasts, and what it's like working together and having improved breath.

 Session 2 focuses on opening up the feet to the ground.
 We address the compartments of the lower leg to allow all three arches of each foot to spring down and back up with each step, investigate natural walking, sit to stand and elements of footwear for our bodies.